MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/entra-oauth.md

 # Building for Azure DevOps with Entra OAuth Apps

 > [!IMPORTANT]
-> When creating a new OAuth 2.0 app, use Entra OAuth apps as [Azure DevOps OAuth apps](azure-devops-oauth.md) are planned for deprecation in 2026.
+> When creating a new OAuth 2.0 app, start here with Entra OAuth apps as [Azure DevOps OAuth apps](azure-devops-oauth.md) are planned for deprecation in 2026.
 [Learn more in our blog post](https://devblogs.microsoft.com/devops/?p=69702).

 ## Microsoft Entra ID OAuth
-When you create a Microsoft Entra ID OAuth app, your app is issued Microsoft Entra tokens, not Azure DevOps access tokens.
+When you create a [Microsoft Entra ID OAuth app](/entra/identity-platform/v2-protocols), your app is issued Microsoft Entra tokens, not Azure DevOps access tokens.
 These tokens have a standard one-hour duration before expiration.

+Entra ID is a separate Microsoft product from Azure DevOps with its own platform that allows you to register an application to access Entra tenants and define permissions needed from different Azure resources, of which Azure DevOps is considered one.
+Entra apps and Azure DevOps apps are separate entities with no knowledge of each other.
+The means to authenticate your application will differ from Entra OAuth to Azure DevOps OAuth and we recommend reading the Entra documentation thoroughly to understand the new functionality available to you via Entra, as well as the [different expectations](/entra/identity-platform/application-model) of you during setup.

 ### Why choose Entra?
-As a leading identity and access management provider, Microsoft Entra ID has been heavily focused on the needs of companies looking to easily manage team members and safeguard company resources.
+As a leading identity and access management provider, [Microsoft Entra ID](/entra/fundamentals/whatis) has been heavily focused on the needs of companies looking to easily manage team members and safeguard company resources.
+Entra ID offers a lot of features, of which application development and management is one of them.
+The Entra application model offers a few advantages over the Azure DevOps OAuth app model that make them more appealing to app developers.

 **1. Broader reach inside and outside of Microsoft**

 By building an app on Entra, you’ll have a much broader reach through the rest of the Microsoft ecosystem.
 One Entra app can be used to access multiple Microsoft products, making app credential management far simpler.
 Teams offering SaaS products may consider creating a preintegrated application that will appear alongaside other popular apps in the Microsoft Entra app gallery.

-**2. Greater admin visibility, consent, and management** Azure tenants can be used to allow trusted admins to manage which apps access company resources, who in the organization can use the app, and how consent can be obtained for these apps.
+**2. Greater admin visibility, consent, and management**

+Azure tenants can be used to allow trusted admins to manage which apps access company resources, who in the organization can use the app, and how consent can be obtained for these apps.
 Azure DevOps OAuth doesn’t know knowledge of tenants or their admins, relying exclusively on users to authorize access to potentially sensitive data.
 Users may have previously authorized access to a long-forgotten app, leaving the door open for later potential infiltration.
 Admin oversight provides an additional set of eyes to make sure that any appropriate review processes are followed and adhered to and allowing them to even clean up unused or unauthorized apps.

 **3. Tighter conditional access controls**